pullisanisatvika/CryptoSpace/Steps.md

 Welcome to the thrilling journey of building CryptoSpace, a web-based game where you navigate the ever-changing world of cryptocurrency!
 This detailed guide breaks down the process into clear phases, using easy-to-understand language.
 Let's embark on this mission together!

 # Phase 1: Gearing Up for Lift Off
-This phase equips you with the essential tools to build your CryptoSpace game, like setting up your mission control center and launching your spaceship's engine.
+Welcome, aspiring space captain!
+In this phase, we'll prepare for your maiden voyage into the exciting world of CryptoSpace game development.
+We'll equip you with the essential tools you need to build your game, just like setting up your mission control center and launching your spaceship's engine.This phase equips you with the essential tools to build your CryptoSpace game, like setting up your mission control center and launching your spaceship's engine.
 # Mission Control Center: Your Code Editor (VS Code)
 Imagine a sophisticated space station for writing code.
 That's exactly what Visual Studio Code (VS Code) is!
 It's a free, downloadable code editor specifically designed for programmers.
 Here's why VS Code is your ideal mission control: